 At DabApps, one of the things we enjoy is being able to run a company the way we think it should be run.
 We want to build a company that's community focused, and have a positive impact that extends beyond simply maximising profit.

-From a technology point of view, what that means to us is being fully commited to open source, both in the tools we use, and in the software we build.
+From a technology point of view, what that means to us is being fully committed to open source, both in the tools we use, and in the software we build.

-With this in mind, we've created a space where we can promote and share the open source work we're doing: DabApps Engineering Laboratories.
+With this in mind, we've created a space where we can promote and share the open source work we're doing: DabApps Lab.

 We'll be releasing as much work as we can to this space, and we'll only be pushing out well-documented, high-quality tools that we can be proud of.